luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **19 November** Lincoln's Gettysburg address.

-**19 November** British Cabinet discussed Napoleon's offer and agreed to decline.
-Palmerston wanted to stay friendly with France to contain Russia in the East but did not want a Congress that he thought would exacerbate disagreements.
-Russell's despatch declining the Congress was sent on evening of 25/11, reached Paris on 26th, but not presented to Drouyn until 28th, meanwhile the full text had appeared in the London Gazette on 27th.
-Napoleon was furious about it and made clear the Anglo-French alliance was over and he would be looking for new combinations.
+**19 November** **British Cabinet discussed Napoleon's offer and agreed to decline.** Palmerston wanted to stay friendly with France to contain Russia in the East but did not want a Congress that he thought would exacerbate disagreements.
+Russell's despatch declining the Congress was sent on evening of 25/11, reached Paris on 26th, but not presented to Drouyn until 28th, meanwhile the full text had appeared in the London Gazette on 27th. **Napoleon was furious about it and made clear the Anglo-French alliance was over and he would be looking for new combinations**.
 Cowley reported he'd never seen Napoleon so angry.
 It seems the Cabinet did not appreciate the way in which they turned this down would have the effects it did.

 Mosse (p141-2) describes this event as 'a landmark in the history of European diplomacy'.
 Arguably this is an overstatement but a) the tale does not appear in the standard Bismarck books and b) it really does seem important.
 The implication is it was briefed deliberately to the Gazette, but the details aren't clear — perhaps lost to history like many a media briefing?!
 Interestingly Clarendon wrote to Cowley (14/12) of this incident saying that 'Palmerston's pen is always dipped in gall and the Earl's vision is always obscured by the blue books [a reference to the Colonial Office's Blue Books?] that stand before him, while the others [in Cabinet] are indifferent because they are not personally responsible.'